CGodiksen/hector-discord/README.md

 My name is Christian

 ```
-The languages that hector should not translate can be changed in the "detect_and_translate" function.
+The languages that Hector should not translate can be changed in the "detect_and_translate" function.

 ## Current use